emkcloud/livewire-tweak/docs/contents/flux.md

 ## Assets Prefix

-Through this feature, you can add a prefix to the standard path of Livewire Flux assets and routes.
+Through this feature, you can add a prefix to the standard path of Livewire Flux assets.
 Use environment variables.

 ```ini
 LIVEWIRE_TWEAK_FLUX_PREFIX_ENABLE=true